-- Much of the literature that describes how the entorhinal cortex forms grids come down to either some variant of the cells oscillatory pattern (now mostly disproved) or
+- Some literature describes how the entorhinal cortex forms grids by some variant of the cells oscillatory pattern (now mostly disproved) or

 - some variant of inhibition between active cells.
 Many interesting theories for grid spacing use the inhibitory inter-neurons as the traffic cop that enforces spacing.
 There are compelling reasons to like this theory - first and foremost - because it does explain some of the observed behavior of the entorhinal cortex.
 It also has the charming property that It’s simple to understand and code.

-For the reasons I mentioned above - the inhibitory method blocks off some very interesting theoretical information processing possibilities.
 Since much of the literature does assume that inhibition is how hex-grids are formed I will walk through it.
-Sad to say - in this scenario - our columns are pushy - they don’t let winning column get too close.
-In fact, they squelch the competition.
+In this scenario - our columns are pushy - they squelch the competition.

-In all three models, hex-grids are formed.
-All three models use the hardware located in layers II/III excitatory pyramidal cells.
-The winning cells are spatially sparse in either method - a very handy feature for anything that works on SDR principles!
+All three models use the hardware located in layers II/III excitatory pyramidal cells to form hex-grids.
+The winning cells are spatially sparse in all methods - a very handy feature for anything that works on SDR principles!

 It is also possible that multiple hex-grids from the grid-forming neurons can co-exist with the inhibition model in the same map but that local inhibition limits this to some small number.
 This depends on the interaction of the “spatial reach” of the inhibition field and the grid spacing.
 I see this as a tunable parameter.